Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Buy foreign currency through your local bank, though you may not receive the most competitive exchange rate.
+You can buy foreign currency through your local bank but you will most likely not get a fair exchange rate.
 Specialist currency exchange providers with storefronts allow you to go in and physically buy cash in the same way that you would make any other purchase.
-You tell them how much of a particular foreign currency you need and they will tell you how much it will cost you in US dollars.
+You just need to tell them how much of a particular foreign currency you need and they will tell you how much it will cost you in US dollars.

 The price in US dollars will depend on the exchange rate the provider offers, so shop around to ensure you’re getting the best deal.
 These exchange rates change daily, so do a comparison on the day that you’re planning to buy the currency.
 Also check what transaction fees the provider charges since this will affect the price you pay.

-As these providers are selling physical cash, they don’t have an endless supply and can run out of a particular currency later in the day.
-If you’re buying a large amount of a particular currency, for example £10,000 GBP, it’s best to call the provider a few days in advance to ensure that they will have the cash available for you to purchase.
-The same applies for currencies that are less commonly purchased.
+As these providers are selling physical cash, they don’t have an endless supply and can run out of a certain currency later in the day.
+If you’re buying a large amount of a particular currency, for example £10,000 GBP, it’s best to call the provider a few days in advance to ensure that they will have the cash available.
+The same applies for less exotic currencies.

-If you’re unable to get to a provider’s physical store to buy the currency or if you live in a regional location with no currency exchange providers, purchase the cash online and have it delivered to you.
+If you’re unable to get to a provider’s physical store or live in a regional location with no FX providers, purchase the cash online and have it delivered to you.
 You might find that there are better exchange rates if you purchase online, although you will usually have to pay a delivery or courier fee.
 Alternatively, order and pay for the currency online and pick it up in-store or at an airport at your convenience.

 To buy currency online, head to the provider’s website and create an account with your personal details.
 You’ll need to select the currency that you wish to buy and the amount that you need to see the price in US dollars.
 Again, this will depend on the exchange rate for that day as well as any transaction fees or commissions the provider charges.